tolitius/highlander/README.md

 # Highlander

 Highlander is taking on the "lightings" of data at high speeds and stores this data with the speed that a data store feels comfortable with.

-Its main ingridients are:
+## Main Ingridients

 ```
 [Non Blocking I/O] => [Queue] => [Data Store]